nickovs/atomicswap/README.md

 # Atomic file swapping

-Sadly, no, this is not a nuclear-powered utility to swap files. `atomicswap` is a Python module that implements the swapping of two files on a filesystem in a single operation that can't be broken up; either the entire operation completes correctly or none of it completes.
+Sadly, this is not a nuclear-powered utility to swap files.

+`atomicswap` is a Python module that implements the swapping of two files on a filesystem in a single operation that can't be broken up; either the entire operation completes correctly or none of it completes.
 This prevents the filesystem from being left in an inconsistent state and avoids certain race conditions.